mnlipp/VM-Operator/manager.md

 ## Configuration Details

 The [config map](https://github.com/mnlipp/VM-Operator/blob/main/deploy/vmop-config-map.yaml)
-for the manager provides a configuration file (`config.yaml`) and a file with logging properties (`logging.properties`).
+for the manager may provide a configuration file (`config.yaml`) and a file with logging properties (`logging.properties`).
 Both files are mounted into the container that runs the manager and are evaluated by the manager on startup.
+If no files are provided, the manager uses built-in defaults.

 The configuration file for the Manager follows the conventions of the [JGrapes](https://mnlipp.github.io/jgrapes/) component framework.